The Tripp: The Just Us becomes The Tripp

 In June 1966, Davis left to play with Bobby Kris & The Imperials and Lillie took over as bassist.
 Around this time, an American duo with the same name released a couple of singles on Colpix and appeared on the charts and the group was forced to find a new name.
 They settled on The Group Therapy for one show (opening for The Byrds at Varsity Stadium in Toronto on 22 June), but another local group surfaced with a prior claim to this name.
 Shortly after a show at the El Patio on 10 September 1966, the band took on another new moniker, The Tripp.

 One of the band's first shows was at the Gogue Inn in Toronto on 16 September with Luke & The Apostles and others.
-The group released no recordings as The Tripp, but did appear on the first episode of CBC Television’s Sunday Show and performed regularly on the Toronto club scene, at the Flick, the El Patio and Boris’ in Toronto's Yorkville district.
+The group released no recordings as The Tripp, but did appear on the first episode of CBC Television’s Sunday Show and performed regularly on the Toronto club scene, at the Flick, the El Patio and Boris' in Toronto's Yorkville district.
 Bell left soon after to join Ronnie Hawkins and the Hawks.

 In 1966 The Tripp performed at Maple Leaf Gardens with other local bands, and took part in the Toronto Sound-a-gogo show.

 Lillie left in May 1967 to play with Ricky James Matthews in The Mynah Byrds and then formed a new band with Bruce Cockburn, The Flying Circus.
-Dennis Pendrith from Simon Caine & The Catch replaced him and later that month the band changed name again to Livingston's Tripp and then Livingston's Journey.
+Dennis Pendrith from Simon Caine & The Catch replaced him and later that month the band changed their name again to Livingston's Tripp and then Livingston's Journey.